Using the Advanced caching options, you can turn on and off output and client cache globally for the entire web application and all of its sites.

-You control the output and client cache using cache profiles, which you can configure in the Advanced settings of Sitefinity CMS.
+You can olso control the output and client cache using cache profiles, which you can configure in the Advanced settings of Sitefinity CMS.

-NOTE: We recommend that you configure and manage cache profiles in the dedicated Cache profiles administration page.
-For more information, see Configure and manage cache profiles.
+RECOMMENDATION: We recommend that you configure and manage cache profiles in the dedicated Cache profiles Basic Settings section.
+For more information, see Administration: Configure cache profiles.

-To configure cache profiles in the Advanced settings, navigate to Administration » Settings » Advanced » System » Output Cache Settings.
+To configure global cache settings, navigate to Administration » Settings » Advanced » System » Output Cache Settings.

 Global cache settings are applied to all pages and libraries, unless explicitly specified otherwise.
-You can enable or disable both caching profiles via the following checkboxes:
+You can enable or disable both caching types using the following checkboxes:

 NOTE: By default, both cache options are enabled.